scribe-org/Scribe-iOS/CONTRIBUTING.md

 git remote add upstream https://github.com/scribe-org/Scibe-iOS.git
 ```

-Now, if you run `git remote -v` you should see two remote repositories named:
+- Now, if you run `git remote -v` you should see two remote repositories named:
   - `origin` (forked repository)
   - `upstream` (Scribe-iOS repository)

 3. Open the Scribe-iOS directory in Xcode

 4. In order to run Scribe on an emulator:

    - Read the [documentation from Apple](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device) if need be
    - In the top bar select Scribe as the scheme
    - If you're debugging you'll need to select the keyboard you're testing as the scheme (see the [note on debugging](#note-on-debugging) below)
    - Select a device to run the app on
    - Press the run button marked `Start the active scheme`

-From there code edits that are made will be reflected in the app each time the active scheme is restarted.
+   - From here code edits that are made will be reflected in the app each time the active scheme is restarted

 > [!NOTE]
 > Feel free to contact the team in the [iOS room on Matrix](https://matrix.to/#/#ScribeiOS:matrix.org) if you're having problems getting your environment setup!